AAP announces 5 more candidates for Punjab Assembly polls | Politics

 - India

-The Aam Aadmi Party (AAP) on Monday released its seventh list with five candidates for the upcoming Punjab Assembly Elections.
-For the 117 seats in the state, the party has announced the names of 101 candidates so far.
+The Aam Aadmi Party (AAP) on Sunday released another list of five candidates to field in the upcoming Punjab Assembly polls, scheduled to be held in February.
+This is the party's ninth list of candidates.
+So far, AAP has announced the names of 109 candidates for the polls for the 117-member legislative House of the state assembly.

+According to the latest list, Dinesh Dhal will contest from Jalandhar North and Jagtar Singh will fight from Samrala.
+Hardeep Singh Mundian will contest from Sahnewal seat.

+Dr Amandeep Kaur Arora will contest from Moga and Amit Rattan Kotfatta from Bathinda Rural, according to the AAP's list.
+The term of the state assembly will end in March.
+The polls are scheduled to take place in a single phase on February 14, with the counting of votes scheduled for March 10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)